ReportMarch 3, 2025

 City Analysis

 We analyzed 191 Applied Climate Information System (ACIS) stations associated with U.S. cities.
 For each city, we found the CSI time series from the nearest 0.25° grid cell.
-We calculated the number of days at CSI levels from -5 to 5.
+We calculated the number of days at CSI levels 2, 3, 4, and 5.
 We used ACIS data to find the average monthly temperatures, temperature anomalies, and precipitation information, and to derive average monthly warming trends for each city.